uvacw/inca/doc/tips_and_tricks.md

         print('no category')
 ```

-## Scraping using a specific article
+## Testing the parser using a specific article

 If some of the keys didn't work, you can use the htmlsource of one of the articles in your dataset to try to find the right xpaths for these keys.
 Try out different xpaths to find what you're trying to scrape.
 ```